A common misconception about American Prairie Reserve is that we don’t have fences. Not true!

 - Replace necessary fences with wildlife-friendly fence that meet management objectives.

 The fence design we chose is a slightly modified version of the design recommended by Montana Fish Wildlife and Parks.
-Following these guidelines has allowed American Prairie Reserve to meet two important objectives: keep the bison on approved APR-managed units while also allowing wildlife to move as freely as possible through the landscape.
-Additionally, because research has shown that fence markers reduce bird-fence collisions by 70 percent, APR utilizes fence markers in high traffic bird areas.
+Following these guidelines has allowed American Prairie to meet two important objectives: keep the bison in approved areas while also allowing wildlife to move as freely as possible through the landscape.
+Additionally, because research has shown that fence markers reduce bird-fence collisions by 70 percent, American Prairie utilizes fence markers in high traffic bird areas.
 The Reserve team tracks bird-fence collisions and adds markers as needed in collision-prone areas.

 Modified Fence and Bison Management